kingkingyoutiao/SL-AD/README.md

 # SL-AD
 A two-stage deep learning framework for detecting electromagnetic temporal anomalies associated with major earthquakes in Western China, specifically addressing severe data imbalance.

-This repository is dedicated to hosting the **code** and **data processing scripts** associated with our recently published or submitted research paper.
+This repository is dedicated to hosting the **code** and **data processing scripts** associated with our recently published or submitted research paper **A two-stage deep learning framework for detecting electromagnetic temporal anomalies associated with major earthquakes in Western China, specifically addressing severe data imbalance**.

 To ensure the **completeness, clarity, and full reproducibility** of the results, our team requires a short period following the paper's official publication to finalize the **cleaning, commenting, and rigorous testing** of all code and scripts.